 But trying to hack a super call using the explicit-module qualification

 :/2 control construct requires an explicit module argument.
 That means that changes to a predicate that can be (or is expected to be) specialized can force the programmer to look into all calls to the predicate from other modules to check if any

 :/2 goal also requires updating.
-This is fragile, specially when using third-party libraries.
+This is fragile and error-prone, specially when using third-party libraries.

 It’s also important to note that the changes may also happen at runtime when working with dynamic predicates.
 For example, a predicate definition may be asserted in an entity between the entity originally providing the inherited definition and the entity making the super call in the ancestor chain.
 This would immediately break any

 :/2 calls used as an hack for super calls.